 For those new to MinistryPlatform, we know that it takes time to learn the right "MP lingo" and terminology to use to describe your scenarios.
 Regardless of the vocabulary, your need (and our goal) is to help you get ministry done!

-Here are some general tips that can help us diagnose and assist you with requests you may have.
-While it may feel like it's faster to have a phone call, writing the email to initiate a Support request (ticket) requires the SPoC to think through the situation, gather all the facts, take screen shots where appropriate, and provide the exact steps for reproducing the issue.
+Here are some general tips that can help us diagnose and assist you with tickets you may have.
+While it may feel like it's faster to have a phone call, opening a support ticket through the ticket portal and writing out the issue to initiate a request requires the SPoC to think through the situation, gather all the facts, take screen shots where appropriate, and provide the exact steps for reproducing the issue.

 Types of Support Questions

-Most Support requests (tickets) center around some basic questions like:
+Most Support requests or tickets center around some basic questions like:

 - How do I....

 - I'm having a problem with...

 - Can the software do...